Advice on Buying Computers for Data Science Students¶

 Upgrade Your Current Computer¶

 Sadly, Macs are harder and harder to upgrade (bear that in mind when you pick your Mac specs if you’re buying new!), but most Windows laptops are upgradable!
-Because they come in more shapes and sizes, so it’s hard to give direct guidance for a given model, but a good RAM or hard drive upgrade can make an older laptop feel new!
+They come in more shapes and sizes, so it’s hard to give direct guidance for a given model, but a good RAM or hard drive upgrade can make an older laptop feel new!

 Go to an Education Store¶